Dallas, Texas – Day 7

 Assorted cakes

-Assorted cakes in various colors!
+Assorted cakes in various colours!

 Hello Kitty sponge cakes with cheese, green tea & pudding cream